Lillie Langtry: Death

 Langtry's closest companion during her time in Monaco was her friend Mathilde Marie Peat.
 Peat was at Langtry's side during the final days of her life as she was dying of pneumonia in Monte Carlo.
 Langtry left Peat £10,000, the Monaco property known as Villa le Lys, clothes, and her motor car.

 Langtry died in Monaco at dawn on 12 February 1929.
 She had asked to be buried in her parents' tomb at St Saviour's Church in Jersey.
 Blizzards delayed the journey, but her body was taken to St Malo and across to Jersey on 22 February aboard the steamer Saint Brieuc.
 Her coffin lay in St Saviour's overnight surrounded by flowers, and she was buried on the afternoon of 23 February.

-The death of the famous Lillie Langtry made headlines in British newspapers.
+Langtry’s death made headlines in British newspapers.

 The Daily Mail remembered Lillie Langtry as one of the most famous beauties of the closed century.
 'In more modern times it was her acting that brought her renown, but in her youth she took London by storm on account of her dazzling loveliness, and it was indeed her good looks and her wit that enabled her to go on the stage when her first husband lost his fortune.'
-In the following weeks the popular newspaper reported about her estate, her funeral and a memorial service.
+In the following weeks the newspaper reported about her estate, her funeral and a memorial service.

 The Daily Telegraph published both a news article and an obituary full of memories of a contemporary of Lillie Langtry who had known her in society years and had followed her acting career.
-'Never a real actress' was the verdict, but Lillie Langtry had made the wise and honourable decision to use her celebrity to find a career and her living in her own way and by her own resources instead of becoming dependent on offers of aristocratic male friends after her separation from her husband.
-‘She was one of the first and probably the most popular of the ladies who were universally known at that time as "Society beauties” … Eventually she resolved to go on the stage, and she did an immense amount of work in America as well as in England during a period of about 35 years.
+‘She was one of the first and probably the most popular of the ladies who were universally known at that time as "Society beauties” ...
+Eventually she resolved to go on the stage, and she did an immense amount of work in America as well as in England during a period of about 35 years.
 She overcame many obstacles, and, although she was never a great actress, her beauty and her charm of manner brought her a large measure of success.’